Academic information in this section provides an overview of academic and student procedures and requirements.

 - Take the examination(s).

-Credit by Vertical Challenge - Current OC students may apply to earn credit for certain courses designated by the division and discipline as appropriate for vertical challenge.
+Credit by Vertical Challenge - Current Olympic College students may apply to earn credit for certain courses designated by the division and discipline as appropriate for vertical challenge.
 Through this process, students may be permitted to register for a designated advanced course and receive credits with a grade of "P" for the bypassed course.
 A numerical grade of 3.0 or higher in the advanced course is required for consideration of the vertical challenge credit for the bypassed course.
 The only grade that can be earned in the bypassed course is "P." To apply for vertical challenge credit:

 - Make an appointment with the appropriate division dean to discuss what courses are approved to bypass.

 - Take the vertical challenge form and the registration receipt to the Cashier and pay the required transcription fee.
+If you email it to us, we will forward to Cashiering and they will post the fee to your account and you can pay online through ctcLink once it's posted.

-Professional-Technical Credit - Credit may be awarded in professional-technical programs for experience and/or competency gained outside OC.
+Professional-Technical Credit - Credit may be awarded in professional-technical programs for experience and/or competency gained outside Olympic College.
 Credit may be granted for courses taken in proprietary colleges, military service schools or journeyman-level work experience.
 Contact the advisor of a specific professional/technical program for more information.
 The advisor may recommend completion of credit by examination or vertical challenge as part of this process.

 Placement Reciprocity Agreement Policy